Julie Jenkins will mark her 34th season as head coach of Trinity Tigers volleyball during the 2018 campaign.

-In addition to advancing to the NCAA Championship, the Tigers earned a No. 3 ranking in 2002, and have made five trips to the quarterfinals (including 2009).
-Trinity, which has competed in 22 NCAA Tournaments, also advanced to the Sweet 16 12 times, including two in a row in 2013 and 2014.
+In addition to advancing to the NCAA Championship, the Tigers earned a #3 ranking in 2002 and have made five trips to the quarterfinals, including 2009.
+Trinity has advanced to the NCAA Sweet 16 on 12 occasions.

-Twenty-two Tiger student-athletes have been elected to volleyball All-America Teams since 1991.
-Amy Waddell (Stewart) ‘94, ‘97, became Trinity’s first female Division III All-American.
-She received the distinction in 1991 and 1992, and was inducted into the Trinity Athletic Hall of Fame in 2007.
-Desiree Pratt (Gosselink) '01, ‘02 (master's); and Ashley Farrimond ‘04 were inducted into the Hall of Fame Class of 2015.
+Twenty-two Tiger student-athletes have been selected to volleyball All-America teams since 1991.
+Amy Waddell Stewart ‘94, ‘97 became Trinity’s first female Division III All-American in 1991 and 1992.
+Stewart was inducted into the Trinity Athletic Hall of Fame in 2007.
+Desiree Pratt Gosselink ‘01, ‘02, and Ashley Farrimond ‘04 were inducted into the Hall of Fame Class of 2015.
 Ten Trinity Tigers have been elected the SCAC Player of the Year under Coach Jenkins’ leadership.

 A native of Owego, New York, Coach Jenkins earned the Bachelor of Arts degree in physical education from the College of William and Mary (VA) in 1981.
-A gifted student-athlete, Coach Jenkins competed in volleyball and tennis while playing for the Tribe, an NCAA DI team.
-She later received a Master of Science degree in education from James Madison University (VA).
+A gifted student-athlete, Coach Jenkins competed in volleyball and tennis while playing for the Tribe, a Division I program.
+She received a Master of Science degree in education from James Madison (VA) University.

 Coach Jenkins also serves as the Associate Director of Athletics and Senior Woman Administrator.
-Additionally, Coach Jenkins teaches physical education classes.
+Additionally, Coach Jenkins teaches a variety of physical education classes.